fossasia/wp-dev-buddy/readme.txt

 First release.

 == Upgrade Notice ==

+= 3.0.1 =
+Code amendment that ensures that the plugin provides the user with useful feedback if a search term returns no tweets and some other general code maintenance work.

 = 3.0.0 =
 Plugin now supports searches as timelines.
 Visit the settings page to change options or the plugin's WordPress page for usage instructions with template tags/shortcodes.